Whilst sub-Qs are not always necessary or appropriate (see below), most

 feel better if I knew I'd tried all I could.

-Thank God I have an open-minded vet!
+Thank God I had an open-minded vet!
 It probably helped that my vet knew

 me.
-Earlier in 1999 I had adopted a cat she had rescued and she knew I
+I had previously adopted a cat from her which she had rescued, and she knew I

 moved heaven and earth to help my cats.
 But even if you have to move to